 STYLE SEAL PAF versus Respirators

 When comparing against respirators the cost comparisons are not so close nor are the features and benefits!!.
-The SUPER SEAL SS-95 and SS-99 filters are equivalent and to the typical respirators on the market.
+The STYLE SEAL SS-95 and SS-99 filters are equivalent and to the typical respirators on the market.
 Respirators are easier to seal than a surgical mask but still offer a far inferior seal to STYLE SEAL PAF.
 The costs of respirators can vary greatly based on quality and where they are purchased, but a typical respirator costs at a hardware store range from $.75 to $4.00 each based on quality.

 For the sake of simplicity we will be conservative and use the middle priced respirator at $1.50 each.
 So for a $.75 respirator you could half the estimate and for a $3.00 respirator you could double the estimate.